tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/06_lambdas_vs_closures.md

-# λ In-depth
+## Lambdas vs Closures

 The terms closure and lambda are often used interchangeably but they are actually distinct.
 In this section we'll take a look at the differences so you can be clear about which is which.

-## Lambdas vs Closures

 Here's a table showing the release dates for each major version of Java.
 Java 5.0 came along in 2004 and included the first major language changes including things like generics support.